michelemartino/Image-Processing-REU-2021/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project reads image files and converts them into array.
+This project reads image files and converts them into arrays.
-The project also contains several implementations of image processing through the use of different filter matrices and operations(concolution, for example).
+The project also contains several implementations of image processing through the use of different filter matrices and operations(convolution, for example).
-Effects applied to image include blur,sharp and edge.
+Effects applied to the image include blur,sharp and edge.

 ### Prerequisites